 Day 3: Today we will travel to Shirabetsu-dake, another volcano, for another ski tour.
 On the way home we will stop at a restaurant known for its excellent sushi.

-Day 4: Today we will ski in the morning at a low-key spot near Niseko and then drive to central Hokkaido in the afternoon Furano-Dake where we will base for the reminding three days of our tour.
+Day 4: Today we will ski in the morning at a low-key spot near Niseko and then drive to Furano (central Hokkaido) in the afternoon, where we will base for the reminding three days of our tour.
 This area is known as the Hokkaido Powder belt and has a much more remote feel than the areas we have visited earlier.
 The mountain summits are a bit higher and have a more wind-blown quality.
-Skiing will be a mixture of summit climbs and tree skiing, depending on the current weather conditions.
-We will stay at Kamihoroso, a traditional Onsen/hotel with a drying room for all of our touring gear.
+Skiing will be a mixture of summit climbs and tree skiing, depending on the current weather & conditions.

 Is the inability to speak Japanese a problem?
 Generally no. We choose lodging where the staff speaks some English and the areas we visit generally have signs in both Japanese and English.
 We do highly encourage you to pick up a few basic phrases in Japanese as makes sense in travel in any foreign place.